 History of Men’s Wedding Bands

-The Double Ring Ceremony
+The Emergence of the Double Ring Ceremony

 Jewelry makers created a “masculine band” intended initially for wartime sentiments, initially as tokens of love and commitment.
-Over time, the groom’s band came to represent a man’s acceptance of domesticity and his new role as a husband and a prospective father.
+Over time, the groom’s band evolved to represent a man’s acceptance of domesticity and his new role as a husband and prospective father.
 Both bride and groom welcomed the concept, and over time, this trend of men wearing wedding bands gained popularity across cultures.

-Wedding Ring Design Selection
+Selecting the Wedding Ring Design

 Wedding Ring Prices